-23.6 Report to Employees.
+23.5 Report to Employees.

-All employees shall receive written notice of their salary increases on the "Appendix E" prior to the implementation of the salary increases described in this Article.
-Upon request, an employee shall have the opportunity to consult with the person or committee which makes the initial and final recommendation for salary increases.
+All employees shall receive notice of their salary increases through their University email account prior to the implementation of the salary increases described in this Article.
+Upon written request, an employee shall have the opportunity to consult with the person or committee which makes the initial and final recommendation for salary increases.

-23.7 Report to UFF.
+23.6 Report to UFF.

-Written reports shall be provided without cost by USF to the UFF indicating all salary and compensation adjustments and bonuses made on a quarterly basis pursuant to Articles 8.4D, 23.1A, and 23.5 by amount, nature of adjustment, name, rank department and college.
-The information shall be provided no later than 45 business days following the close of a quarter.
-23.8
+Written reports shall be provided without cost by USF to the UFF indicating all salary and compensation adjustments and bonuses made on a quarterly basis pursuant to Articles 8.4D, 23.1A1, 23.1B1, 23.1C1, and 23.4A by amount, nature of adjustment, name, rank department and college.
+The information shall be provided no later than sixty (60) business days following the close of a quarter.